-How the April tax rise affects SMEs From April 2023, the primary corporation tax rate has risen from 19% to 25%.
+How the April tax rise affects SMEs

+From April 2023, the primary corporation tax rate has risen from 19% to 25%.
 This rise is going to affect companies with profits over £250,000.
 Smaller businesses, with earnings, up to £50,000 will continue to pay the current 19% rate.
 A tapered rate is in place for taxable profits between these two amounts.
 Corporation tax is mandatory for all UK companies.
 Unincorporated businesses, such as sole traders and partnerships, are taxed via income tax using self-assessment.

-Context around the measure In March 2021, the then Chancellor of the Exchequer, Rishi Sunak, announced the corporation tax rise to commence in April 2023.
+Context around the measure

+In March 2021, the then Chancellor of the Exchequer, Rishi Sunak announced the corporation tax rise to commence in April 2023.
 The Governments Fiscal policy at the time was to reduce the annual deficit and deliver "sustainable public finances" after £400 billion spending was signed off by Rishi Sunak in 2020 due to the Covid-19 pandemic.

 After Boris Johnson Resigned as Prime Minister in July 2022 and was replaced by Liz Truss, the Government's approach to fiscal policy changed drastically.
 The third Chancellor of the Exchequer in 2022, Kwasi Kwarteng, delivered his 'mini budget' on 23 September 2022.
 Within this minibudget, he announced a range of tax cuts and cancelled the planned rise in corporation tax.

 The Mini Budget created much controversy, and as a result, the Government was forced into a Uturn on many of the proposals.
 Significantly this included retaining the corporation tax rise to 25% planned for April 2023.

-Rates and Thresholds The Rise in corporation tax will predominantly affect larger companies, with the new rates being applied to companies with profits exceeding £250,000 per year.
+Rates and Thresholds

+The Rise in corporation tax will predominantly affect larger companies, with the new rates being applied to companies with profits exceeding £250,000 per year.
 With this in mind, only 10% of UK companies will pay the higher rate.

-Companies that are earning £50,000 or less in profits will be put onto the 'small profits rate'.
-This tax rate is held at 19%.
-Due to these changes and new thresholds, the UK Government has stated that 70% of companies totalling 1.4 million businesses, will not be affected by these rate rises.
-For companies with a profit ranging between £50,000 and £250,000, a tapered system is being introduced, the effect of which is that between those two amounts, the overall tax rate gradually increases from 19% to 25%.
-If your company has a profit of £300,000, it will be taxed at 25%, not just over £250,000.
-This is unlike Income tax, where portions of your income are taxed at gradually increasing rates after a tax-free allowance.
+Companies that are earning £50,000 or less in profits will be put onto the 'small profits rate' this tax rate is held at 19%

+The UK Government has stated that due to these changes and the new thresholds in place, 70% of companies totalling 1.4 million businesses will not be affected by these rate rises.

+For companies that have a profit that ranges between \pm 50,000 and \pm 250,000, there is a tapered system being introduced.

+If your company has a profit of £300,000, all of it will be taxed at 25%, not just the amount above £250,000.
+Unlike Income tax where portions of your income are taxed at gradually increasing rates after a tax-free allowance.

+We believe the information contained herein to be correct at the time of going to press, but we cannot accept any responsibility for any loss occasioned to any person as a result of action or refraining from action as a result of any item herein.
+Printed and published by Moore (South) LLP.
+Moore (South) LLP is a limited liability partnership registered in England and Wales with registered number OC321288.
+A list of Members' names is available for inspection at City Cates, 2-4 Southgate Chichester, West Sussex, POI9 8DJ, the firm's registered office.
+Registered to carry out audit work in the UK and regulated for a range of investment business activities by the Institute of Chartered Accountants in England & Wales.
+An independent member firm of Moore UK Limited and Moore Global Network Limited - member firms in principal cities throughout the UK and the world.